drumsmylife/ECRA-Maps/README.md

 3. Run npm run dev to run the project using webpack-dev-server.

-4. Click get started and choose your CSV File or JSON file
+4. Click get started and choose your CSV File or JSON file.

+5. click import button

-5. DO NOT USE A BIG CSV FILE WITH A TON OF ROWS/COLUMNS.
+6. DO NOT USE A BIG CSV FILE WITH A TON OF ROWS/COLUMNS.
 IT WILL TAKE TOO LONG TO LOAD.
 CHOOSE A SMALLER CSV FILE WITH A SHORT AMOUNT OF INFO.
 THIS IS BECAUSE OF THE GOOGLE API USAGE LIMIT.
 If it is loading very slow then the file is too big.

-6. Match all required fields with each other
+7. Match all required fields with each other
  - address to address
  - city to city
  - state to state
  - zip to zip

-7. You can check the optional fields if you want but do not have to
+8. You can check the optional fields if you want but do not have to

+9. Hit Plot button and it will load the map with your csv file locations with markers.

+10. hover over markers for info

+11. click on a marker and another to make a route.

+12. click on export pdf button to save routes/directions for later.
+They will be clickable links as well in the pdf.

 # Dev Tools and Libraries used